JonnyHonda/Batch-Barcode-Scanner/README.md

 It is possible to set a configurable value *ApplicationKey* as a security token, the application will send this in the HTTP headers of the data as *x-scansku-api-key*  your receiving application can use this key/value pair to identify that the data is coming from a valid device.

 **Batched uploads**
-A group of scans taken in one session and then uploaded is called a batch, then a new batch is created ready for the next upload.
+A group of scans taken in one session can uploaded as a batch, once done a new batch is created ready for the next upload.
 If an upload was to fail the items are still considered as batched but just not sent and a new batch will still be created.
-When the application is able to send, all previous batches are sent, each batch will have a unique batch number sent both in the header as *x-scansku-batch* and in the root of the uploaded JSON data as *batch*.
+When the application is able to send agaion all previous batches are sent, each batch will have a unique batch number sent both in the header as *x-scansku-batch* and in the root of the uploaded JSON data as *batch*.

 **JSON data submission**
 The data is as a JSON  object, the HTTP headers will contain the following additional information